nitsugahcram/docker-jupyter/README.md

-# docker-jupyterlab
+# docker-jupyter

-The intent is to generate a docker image with Jupyter Notebook, and PySpark without conda.
+The intent is to generate a docker image with Jupyter Notebook, Lab with PySpark without conda.

 This project is base on https://github.com/jupyter/docker-stacks/,